To Get the Most out of College

-SimpliCollege makes navigating the college process simple at a price that anyone can afford.
-By providing a roadmap that is easy to follow, SimpliCollege helps you minimize stress throughout the process so you can be clear, confident, and proud in your college journey and beyond.
+SimpliCollege makes navigating the college process simple at a price that anyone can afford ($5/month is about as close to free as you can get these days).
+By providing a roadmap that is easy to follow, SimpliCollege helps students and families minimize stress throughout the process and empowering clear, confident, and proud participants in the college journey and beyond.

 The SFC Learning Center is a FREE resource provided by Strategies for College for families during the college discovery process and provides answers to common questions.
-We educate parents about the process and demystify the steps to finding a perfect college academically, emotionally and with financial feasibility.
-Learn more here.
+These courses educate parents about the process and demystify the steps to finding a perfect college academically, emotionally and with financial feasibility.

 Crash Course is a board game that challenges players to navigate their first college semester, balancing academics. relationships, stress, money, and a few surprises.
 It’s a fantastic way to start a deeper conversation about succeeding in college and finding the right fit.

 At The Core’s powerful self assessment and career guidance for teens goes beyond online quizzes and snap judgments.
 Through a series of one-on-one interviews with a trained facilitator, students identify their strongest personal traits, strengths, challenges, preferences, and values so they can make better choices about college, career, and life.